petewojtczak/Applied-data-science-with-SQLAlchemy/README.md

 * Average Review Score by Product Category,
 * Products with the Highest Number of Reviews,
 * Top Products by Customer Satisfaction Score.

+## Task 2: Forecasting<br>
+The goal is to perform demand forecasting for each product category.<br><br>
+Notes:
+* Demand is assumed to be synonymous with the value of things,
+* Expected forecasting horizon is around 14 days,
+* Weekly seasonality is reportedly alleged (according to `Data Card` description).

 ## Task 3: Analysis of Sentiment<br>
 This section implements functionality to classify comments as positive, neutral or negative using RoBERTa model.
 Fameous transformer architecture.<br><br>